buddhist-uni/buddhist-uni.github.io/_courses/function/training.md

 {% include content_blurb.html category="av" slug="how-meditation-reshapes-the-brain_lazar-sara" %}
 - A neuroscientist talks about the subjective benefits of meditation and how they correlate with changes in the brain.

+{% include content_blurb.html category="canon" slug="an3.66" %}
+- Venerable Nandaka teaches about the true purpose of the spiritual path and how one can navigate between various paths to find the true one.

 {% include content_box.html category="canon" slug="mn24" %}

 {% include content_blurb.html category="excerpts" slug="rathavinita_analayo" %}